Looking for the best beach gear for babies? We’ve got you covered with this freshly updated beach trip guide.

 If you already have a baby carrier or sling you love, you’ll definitely want to bring that along.
 In the market?
 Check out some of our favorite eco-friendly baby carriers.

-It can also be a good idea to do a short trip the first time you go with baby and just bring essentials and then decide what you really want or need to add.
+It can also be a good idea to do a short trip the first time you go with baby and just bring the essentials listed at the top and then decide what you really want or need to add.

-It’s also always a good idea to check local social media groups of parents who may have some insider info.
+Check local social media groups of parents who may have some insider info.
 For example, there might be a certain local beach that offers chairs and tents to rent for an affordable price.
-You can also find some items for free in parent or neighborhood groups.
-So, see what you can reuse or repurpose before committing to all new items.
+You may find some items for free in parent or neighborhood groups.
+So, see what you can reuse or repurpose before committing to buying all new items.